Robert Guédiguian

-Life and career
+Life

 Guédiguian is the son of a German mother and an Armenian father, whose family immigrated to France in the early 20th century after the Armenian genocide.
 He evokes his paternal roots in his 2006 film Le Voyage en Armenie.
 He has a working-class background, as his father is a worker on the Marseille docks.
 Guédiguian became concerned with political questions and for a while was involved with the French Communist Party.
 In 2008 he joined the Left Party in France.